radio-aktywne/mantis/docs/docs/03-Configuration.md

   password to authenticate with the S3 API of the datarecords database (default: `password`)
 - `EMISCHEDULER__DATARECORDS__S3__LIVE_BUCKET` -
-  name of the bucket with recordings of live events (default: `live`)
+  name of the bucket to download recordings of live streams from (default: `live`)
 - `EMISCHEDULER__DATARECORDS__S3__PRERECORDED_BUCKET` -
-  name of the bucket with prerecorded events
+  name of the bucket to download prerecorded streams from (default: `prerecorded`)
-  (default: `prerecorded`)
 - `EMISCHEDULER__EMISTREAM__HTTP__SCHEME` -
   scheme of the HTTP API of the emistream service